CU-CloudCollab/docker-github/README.md

 ## Caution!

-Be aware that the contents of the `/keys/` directory is present in intermediate layers of the Docker image.
-This means that, with proper knowhow, a bad guy could root out the contents of the `/keys` file from the final image.
+Be aware that the contents of the `/keys` directory is present in intermediate layers of the Docker image.
+This means that, with proper knowhow, a bad guy could root out the contents of the `/keys` directory from the final image.

 ## Run the example